Corporate Governance

 - Mr Lee Wan Lik – Member

 Majority of the members of the NC including its chairman are independent.
-The NC makes recommendations to the Board on the following matters:
+The NC is guided by the key terms of reference as follows:

-- to review board succession plans for directors, in particular, the Chairman and for the CEO;
+- to review the succession plans for the Chairman, CEO and key management personnel of the Company;

-- to evaluate the performance of the Board and Board Committees as a whole;
+- to evaluate the performance of the Board,the Board Committees and of each individual;

 - to make recommendations to the Board on the appointment and re-appointment of directors (including alternate directors, if applicable) including making recommendations on the composition of the Board and the balance between Executive and Non-Executive Directors appointed to the Board;